ramdio12/cookbook/README.md

 ## Challenges

-    - Since PUT and DELETE METHOD is not supported on 000webhost for non premium users,  I use Axios.post for the update method.
-And as for the delete method , I replaced it with PDF export for now .
+    - Since PUT and DELETE METHOD is not supported on 000webhost for non premium users,  I used Axios.post for the update method.
+And as for the delete method , I replaced it with PDF export for now.
     - Fetching with axios.get and useEffect could be troublesome sometimes, so I used useQuery at the homepage  to fetch all data.
 With useQuery, I was able to fetch all fresh data without refreshing the homepage.

 ## Features to be added in the future or needed to improve